 The policy and procedures for deciding officer remuneration are as provided in "II 2.
-Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System), (4) Policies on Deciding Remuneration for Officers."
+Matters on Functions of

+Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System), (4) Policies on Deciding Remuneration for Officers."

-(4) Policy and Procedures concerning Selection of Officer Candidates
+(4) Policy and Procedures concerning Selection etc. of Officer Candidates

 The policy and procedures concerning selection of officer candidates are as provided in "II 2.
-Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System), (5) Policies on selecting candidates for Directors and Audit & Supervisory Board Members."
+Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System), (5) Policies on selecting candidates for Directors and on selecting and dismissing Representative Directors and other Executive Officers."